Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Experimental Results

 \subsection{Evaluation Stage 1: Optimization of Algorithms}

-In this section, we have optimized the performance of our Machine Learning classifiers using Grid Search method to find the best combination of Hyper-parameters for individual classifiers with 10-Fold Stratified Cross Validation to reduce the overfitting issue.
+In this section, we have optimized the performance of our Machine Learning classifiers using the Grid Search method to find the best combination of Hyper-parameters for individual classifiers with 10-Fold Stratified Cross Validation to reduce the overfitting issue.
 We have employed the Scikit-Learn implementation in Python for SVM, KNN, Adaboost and Logistic Regression.
 And the Python Library of XgBoost for implementing the Extreme Gradient Boosting Algorithm.
+Grid Searching was performed by incorporating the GridSearchCV method from the popular Scikit-Learn library.
+Grid Search is an exhaustive searching method popularly used for hyperparameter tuning of Machine Learning algorithms.
+This method incorporates grid-based parameter search by which it computes every possible combination of parameters from a given set of values.
+It helps to optimize the performance along with reducing the overfitting issue of Machine Learning algorithms to build an efficient classifier based on certain data.
+In our study, to optimize the machine learning algorithms for landslide susceptibility prediction, we have incorporated the Grid Search method for finding the best hyperparameters for every individual classifier validating by 10-Fold Stratified Cross-Validation of Weighted F1 Scores.
+The grid of hyperparameters which has been optimized with Grid Search depicted in Table \ref{tab:grid}.

-Grid Searching was performed by incorporating GridSearchCV method from popular Scikit-Learn library.
-In this stage of evaluation, all of the 15 feature variables have been employed for training and testing the individual classifiers.
-The best combinations of hyperparameters of the machine learning classifiers obtained through Grid Searching, are illustrated on the Table ~ \ref{tab:best-hyper}.
+In this stage of evaluation, all 15 feature variables have been employed for training and testing the individual classifiers.
+The best combinations of hyper-parameters of the machine learning classifiers obtained through Grid Searching are illustrated in Table ~ \ref{tab:best-hyper}.

 A graphical log-scale comparison of 10-Fold Stratified Cross-validation Scores with the obtained best hyper-parameters combination of the machine learning classifiers employed in our study is represented in the Figure ~\ref{cv-all}.